GLSmith155/Java/CodeSignal/Readme.md

-A repository for CodeSignal problems solved with Java.
+A repository for CodeSignal problems solved in Java.